Prasophyllum beatrix

-Prasophyllum beatrix, commonly known as the Marung leek orchid, is a species of orchid endemic to eastern Australia.
+Prasophyllum beatrix, commonly known as Marung leek orchid, is a species of orchid endemic to eastern Australia.
 It has a single tubular leaf and up to thirty five scented flowers with yellowish-green or purplish markings and is mainly confined to New South Wales.

 Description

 Prasophyllum beatrix is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped, dark green leaf up to 600 mm long and 2-8 mm wide at the base, with the free part up to 250 mm long.
 Between eight and thirty five scented white flowers with yellowish-green or purplish markings are crowded along a robust flowering spike 50-120 mm long.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is lance-shaped to narrow egg-shaped, 10-12 mm long.
 The lateral sepals are a similar size to the dorsal sepal and are usually free each other.
 The petals are linear to lance-shaped and 10-14 mm long.
 The labellum is white, 12-15 mm long, turns upwards at more than 90° and has crinkled edges.
 Flowering occurs from September to October.